nnichols/nnichols.github.io/_posts/2018-12-11-all-aboard.markdown

 Wait, what?

 You heard me right, your team, as a whole unit, will probably suffer a 10-20% drop in efficiency when a new team member joins.
-This drop can last anywhere from [2-7 weeks or 2-7 months](https://sloanreview.mit.edu/article/getting-new-hires-up-to-speed-quickly/), even though the long term velocity will trend up.
+This drop can last anywhere from [2-7 weeks or 2-7 months](https://sloanreview.mit.edu/article/getting-new-hires-up-to-speed-quickly/), even though the long-term velocity will trend up.
 Assuming the burden of on-boarding falls squarely on your HR department, the hiring manager, or a mentor is a very common fallacy.
 The impacts are far more distributed than you may realize.

 ### The Organization